firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-6:10">Let all mine enemies be ashamed and sore vexed: let them return and be ashamed suddenly.</p>

-<p id="psa-7:1"><Shiggaion of David, which he sang unto the LORD, concerning the words of Cush the Benjamite.> O LORD my God, in thee do I put my trust: save me from all them that persecute me, and deliver me:</p>
+<p id="psa-7:1">O LORD my God, in thee do I put my trust: save me from all them that persecute me, and deliver me:</p>

 <p id="psa-7:2">Lest he tear my soul like a lion, rending it in pieces, while there is none to deliver.</p>